 While it is a more expensive option, it can be worth it, especially if you’re just finishing up a long journey.

-If you are traveling with a baby or small child, you can arrange to have a car or van with a car seat.
+If you are traveling with a baby or small child, you can ask if the NCC will provide a car or van with a car seat.

 An N.C.C. vehicle is required to have a special decal on the back of the vehicle.
 Do not accept rides from drivers who are not licensed.